dscho/pagefind-xkcd-demo/content/comics/2013-5-15-interstellar-memes.md

   The strongest incentive we have to develop faster-than-light travel is that it would let us apologize in advance.
 img: https://imgs.xkcd.com/comics/interstellar_memes.png
 ---
+[On a black background yellow circles and white bubbles are shown.
+Caption above the picture:]
-If other star systems are listening in on our pop culture,

-given the speed of light delay, these are the jokes and catchphrases they just learned about and are currently repeating way too much:
+If other star systems are listening in on our pop culture, given the speed-of-light delay, these are the jokes and catchphrases they just learned about and are currently repeating way too much:

-[[A map of star systems in relation to the Sun, which is roughly in the center, sending out radio waves.
-Each star is a yellow circle of differing sizes, with a speech bubble (or two).

-((Listed in order, from closest to furthest.))
+[On a black background a map of star systems in relation to the Sun, which is roughly in the center, sending out radio waves is shown.
+Each star is a yellow circle of differing sizes, with a speech bubble (or more).
+The list is ordered from closest to furthest.]

-Proxima Centauri: "I'm on a boat!"
+Proxima Centauri: I'm on a boat!

-Alpha Centauri A

-B: "The cake is a lie!" "o

-~ Never gonna give you up o
+Alpha Centauri A B: The cake is a lie! – ♪ Never gonna give you up ♫

-~"

 Luhman 16: I can haz?

-Barnard's star: "Leave Britney alone!" "o

-~

-Chocolate raaaiiin

- o

-~"

-Wolf 359: "Chuck Norris doesn't sleep.
-He

-waits

-."

-Lalande 21185: "o

-~ Numa numa o

-~"

-Sirius: "I

-still

- can't believe Bellatrix--" "Dude, get over it."

-Gliese 65: "

-INTERNETS!

-"

-Epsilon Eridani: "Ninjas fight

-all the time!

-"

-Procyon: "...God kills a kitten!"
-"A what?"

-Epsilon Indi: "You're the man now, dog!"

-Tau Ceti: "All your base are belong to us."

-Luyten's Star: "Peanut Butter Jelly Time!"

-Kapteyn's star: "My spoon is too big!"

-Kruger 60: "

-MORE COWBELL!

-"

-Gliese 1: "Look at the tiny dancing Earth mammals!"

-Van Maanen's star: "WASSSUUP!?!"

-Ad Leonis: "Oh my God, they killed Kenny!"
-"You bastards!"

-70 Ophiuchi: "Welcome to Good Burger, home of the Good Burger."
-"What's a burger?
-"I don't know."

-Altair: "Mr. T ate my balls!"

-Sigma Draconis: "Oh ... my ... gaawd."

-Delta Pavonis: "I want the truth." "

-You can't handle the truth!

-"

-Gliese 892: "Hasta la vista, baby."

-Xi Boötis: Did

-I

- do that?

-HR 753: "D'oh!"

-Beta Hydri: "Yippie-ki-yay, motherfucker."

-Vega: "Resistance is futile."

-Zeta Tucanae: "Let's get ready to ruuumble!"

-HR 1614: "Where's the beef?"

-Groombridge 1830: "I pity the fool!"

-Delta Trianguli: "May the Force be with you."

-Beta Virginis: "Nobody expects the Spanish Inquisition!"

-Arcturus: "You talkin' to

-me

-?"

-Beta Trianguli Australis: "I'm going to make him an offer he can't refuse."

-Lamda Aurigae: "You've got to ask yourself one question: 'Do I feel lucky?'"

-Capella: "And now for something completely different."

-HD 211415: "Live long and prosper."
-"Ok."

-Alderamin: "

-EXTERMINATE!

-"

-51 Pegasi: "Name's bond.
-James Bond."

-Caph: "Take me to your leader!"
-"No, Steve."

-Kappa Reticuli: Here's lookin' at you, kid."

-Alpha Hydri: "Rosebud."

-Gienah: "Ehh, what's up doc?"

-Alpha Serpentis: "Frankly, my dear, I don't give a damn."]]
+Barnard's star: Leave Britney alone! – ♫ Chocolate Raaaiiin ♫

+Wolf 359: Chuck Norris doesn't sleep.
+He waits.

+Lalande 21185: ♬ Numa numa ♪

+Sirius: I still can't believe Bellatrix– – Dude, get over it.

+Gliese 65:  INTERNETS!

+Epsilon Eridani: Ninjas fight all the time!

+Procyon: ...God kills a kitten! – A what?

+Epsilon Indi: You're the man now, dog!

+Tau Ceti: All your base are belong to us.

+Luyten's Star: Peanut Butter Jelly Time!

+Kapteyn's star: My spoon is too big!

+Kruger 60: MORE COWBELL!

+Gliese 1: Look at the tiny dancing Earth mammals!

+Van Maanen's star: WASSSUUP!?!

+Ad Leonis: Oh my God, they killed Kenny! – You bastards!

+70 Ophiuchi: Welcome to Good Burger, home of the Good Burger. – What's a burger? – I don't know.

+Altair: Mr. T ate my balls!

+Sigma Draconis: Oh ... my ... gaawd.

+Delta Pavonis: I want the truth. – You can't handle the truth!

+Gliese 892: Hasta la vista, baby.

+Xi Boötis: Did I do that?

+HR 753: D'oh!

+Beta Hydri: Yippie-ki-yay, motherfucker.

+Vega: Resistance is futile.

+Zeta Tucanae: Let's get ready to ruuumble!

+HR 1614: Where's the beef?

+Groombridge 1830: I pity the fool!

+Delta Trianguli: May the Force be with you.

+Beta Virginis: Nobody expects the Spanish Inquisition!

+Arcturus: You talkin' to me ?

+Beta Trianguli Australis: I'm going to make him an offer he can't refuse.

+Lamda Aurigae: You've got to ask yourself one question: 'Do I feel lucky?'

+Capella: And now for something completely different.

+HD 211415: Live long and prosper. – Ok.

+Alderamin: EXTERMINATE!

+51 Pegasi: Name's bond.
+James Bond.

+Caph: Take me to your leader! – No, Steve.

+Kappa Reticuli: Here's lookin' at you, kid.

+Alpha Hydri: Rosebud.

+Gienah: Ehh, what's up doc?

+Alpha Serpentis: Frankly, my dear, I don't give a damn.